1930 * 1934 * 1950 * 1990 * 1994 * 1998 * 2002 * 2006

-Part of the soccer experience is going to the stadium and seeing all of the banners and flags being displayed and waved in the stands.
-The NJB is perhaps most well-known for providing the games with the best damn banners in the land & the biggest damn flags in the land.
+Part of the soccer experience is going to the stadium and seeing all of the banners, flags & scarves being displayed and waved in the stands.
+The NJB is perhaps most well-known for providing the game with the best damn banners, the most creative scarves & the biggest damn flags in the land.
 Here you can find information on all of our infamous creations and finds.

 Asteriks at the end of a descripition denotes a contributed photo.
 Photos have been contributed from Yellow Card Journalism and ussoccerfan.com with their permission.
 Look in the status bar for the name of the photograper and/or contributing source.